-During the year ended 2021 and 2020, there were no transfer between instruments in Level 1 and Level 2, or transfer into or out of Level 3.
+During the year ended 2022 and 2021, there were no transfer between instruments in Level 1 and Level 2, or transfer into or out of Level 3.
+The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.